triss/tarmfire/README.md

 ### Examples

 ```
-// synchronise random stream of trigers to a clock
+// synchronise random stream of triggers to a clock
 (
 a.free; a = {
 	t = Dust.ar(5);